-The University of Michigan Biological Station is seeking applicants for our summer 2025 undergraduate research program.
+The University of Michigan Biological Station is seeking applicants for our summer 2026 undergraduate research program.
 This eight-week program pairs student fellows with UMBS science mentors for original research in field ecology.
-This opportunity will provide hands-on training and knowledge-building in analytical, applied field methods, data collection and management, and science communication skills.
+This opportunity is aimed toward undergraduate students and provides hands-on training and knowledge-building in analytical, applied field methods, data collection and management, and science communication skills.

 Who We Are